Snowflake-Labs/sfquickstarts/site/sfguides/src/native-app-chairlift/native-app-chairlift.md

 **prepare/**

 - This directory is specific to this Quickstart.
-It contains files to prepare your Snowflake account by creating of roles, granting privileges, and loading data.
+It contains files to prepare your Snowflake account by creating certain roles, granting privileges, and loading data.
 We'll execute the scripts in this folder before building the native app.

 **consumer/**

 - This directory is specific to this Quickstart.
 It contains a SQL script to install the native app in the account and grant appropriate privileges.
-This will allow you to run the native app from the perspective of the consumer.
+This will allow you to run the native app from the perspective of the consumer (i.e., a customer of the chairlift manufacturer).

 **provider/**